deepset-ai/haystack/proposals/text/4084-agent-demo.md

 The main Agent modules/tools are:

-## SerpAPI
+## SearchEngine

-SerpAPI (Search Engine Results Page) is a symbolic API module allowing programmatic interaction with Google and other search engines.
-We can use Serp directly via REST API or the Python library provided by SerpAPI.
+SearchEngine is a symbolic API module allowing programmatic interaction with Google and other search engines.
+We'll have multiple providers of SearchEngine including https://serper.dev and https://serpapi.com as initial providers.

-Although https://serpapi.com/ provides a Python library, we will implement our Python wrapper around the REST API.
-The wrapper will allow us to use the same SerpAPI module for other search engines (e.g. Bing, DuckDuckGo, etc.) that SerpAPI already supports.

-We'll wrap the SerpAPI module with our best practices regarding retrying failed requests, handling timeouts, etc.
-We'll also enable our standard approach of injecting the API key via environment variables.
+SearchEngine will return a list of results (e.g. List[Document]), the content of each document being a "snippet" of the single search result, while all other attributes of the search results (e.g. title, url link, etc.) will be metadata of the document.

-### SerpAPI scoping
+### SearchEngine scoping

-A great feature of SerpAPI is that it can be scoped to a particular domain.
-Therefore, in our demo we can search through Haystack documentation on docs.haystack.com, github.com/deepset-ai/haystack and so on.
+A great feature of SearchEngine is that it can be scoped to a particular domain.
+Therefore, in our demo, if so desired, we can search through Haystack documentation on docs.haystack.com, github.com/deepset-ai/haystack and so on.

 ## Self reflection module